rgilmour70/ic-primo-ve/docs/index.md

         // and so forth
     };

-Again, the numeric prefixes for the id values indicate the floor.

 Add x, y, height, and width values to the arrays that you already established for the dynamic locations:

     var musicStacks = [